Explore

 And as we all know, there's more than enough blood in that arena to quench the thirst of any modern-day warrior's (male or female) sword.

-Ever since the first Texas Chainsaw Massacre back in 1974, there have been a certain type of subhorror slasher-family flicks that have since tried to match the bar 'o' evil that was raised by the original Leatherface Clan.
+Ever since the on-switch was turned up to eleven was by the original Leatherface Clan back in 1974 in the first Texas Chainsaw Massacre, there have been a certain type of subhorror slasher-family flicks that have since tried to match the bar 'o' evil that was raised that fateful day a group of unsuspecting teenagers stopped their van on a property that shoulda been condemned to the rest of civilized society.

 It's back!